A7abhilash/data-structures/README.md

-# Data Structures - C
+# Data Structures in C

 > Code files are under coding!